wp-plugins/flexytalk-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Turn your site alive with this free Live Chat Plugin.
 Works out of the box.
 No sign up required.
-100% FREE FOREVER
+100% FREE FOREVER.
+Unlimited chats.

 == Description ==
 Place a FlexyTalk Free Live Chat Widget on your WordPress web site and start chatting with your visitors.
 No need to register an account at our site.
 It just works out of the box.